 To clarify, there are definitely theorycrafters out there who “get” all this and have been working on stuff.
 There is a cool project that can script simulationcraft to find the optimal secondary stat balance at a given item level, similar to the “stat goals” that we talked about above.
-There is another set of people creating 4D plots to figure out secondary stat relationships, also cool.
+There is another set of people who create 4D plots to figure out secondary stat relationships, also cool.

 While the concepts and insights of these projects compared to our machine learning approach are similar, they are essentially “research projects”.
 You use them to gain a deeper understanding of how the game works, not to actually rank gear or get simple, actionable advice.

 Phew.
 That was a lot of theorycraft.
 If you got lost along the way, the short version is this: simulators are cool, but slow.
 So how can you simulate just some stuff and use it to rank all stuff?
 Do a bunch of super fancy math and statistics on a chunk of simulation data to create a [beastly thing] that can predict your performance with any gear.
 Plug the [beastly thing] into the AMR gear optimizer.[beastly thing] eats [stat weights] for breakfast.
 End of story.
 It is literally impossible for stat weights to beat machine learning.
 That’s not a boast, it is a mathematical fact.
-If you find a case where this is not true while beta testing, tell us immediately!
+If you find a case where this is not true, tell us immediately!
 We will investigate and fix it.

 Try it!
 If you haven’t tried it yet, give it a whirl with Battle for Azeroth.
 Once you like data-driven gear ranking, you’ll never go back.